oracle/json-in-db/JdbcExamples/README.md

     <img src="img/create2.png" width="500px"/>

 4. Once the database is created, click on **DB Connection** and download the database wallet.
 The database wallet enables encrypted access and provides the connection details.
-Be sure to remember wallet password you enter as you will needed it in **Step 6**.
+Remember the wallet password you enter as you will needed it in **Step 6**.

     <img src="img/create3.png" width="500px"/>